 - Only approved cooking appliances (ie. MicroFridge units) may be used in student rooms.

-- No decorations or other items may be hung from the ceiling, as they may interfere with the room's smoke alarm system.
+- No decorations or other items may be hung from the ceiling because they may interfere with the room's smoke alarm system.

 Residents are responsible for the conduct of their guests or for any individual present in the room.
 Any individual, including a Goucher student who is not a resident of the house, is considered a guest.
 Hosts must escort their guest at any time the guest is in the residence halls.
-Private behavior is not permissible in a group living environment that is necessarily public (ie. hallways, bathrooms, stairwells, commons rooms/lounges, etc.).
 Visitation must not interfere with roommates' or neighbors' sleep or study.
 All residents of the room or apartment MUST approve overnight guests.
-No guest is permitted to stay overnight in a room or apartment for more than three consecutive nights, unless the Director of Community Living grants special permission.
+No guest is permitted to stay overnight in a room or apartment for more than three consecutive nights unless the director of community living grants special permission.
 Gatherings in individual rooms or apartments should not exceed the following standards, according to fire safety regulations:

-As stated in the Community Living Contract, College personnel may enter rooms in the event of an emergency, for health/safety reasons, or because of suspected violation of the law or school policy.
-Room inspections are conducted periodically and during each break period by Community Living and/or security personnel.
+As stated in the community living contract, college personnel may enter rooms in the event of an emergency, for health/safety reasons, or because of suspected violation of the law or school policy.
+Room inspections are conducted periodically and during each break by Community Living and/or security personnel.
 In instances where work requests are made to Facilities Management Services (FMS), the residents should state in advance if they wish to be present when the room is entered, and an appointment will be arranged.
 If no statement is made to this effect, the work will be completed in the residents' absence at the earliest possible time.